 In what follows, we use the same notation as in the statement of Step \ref{s2 unirat_deg_4}.
 Set $E := \Ex(\sigma)$.

-\begin{step} $Y$ is (isomorphic to) a cubic surface in $\P^3_k$ and $E$ is a line on $\P^3_k$.
+\begin{step} $Y$ is (isomorphic to) a cubic surface in $\P^3_k$ and $E$ is a line in $\P^3_k$.
 Moreover, the projection $\rho : Y \to \P^1_k$ from the line $E$ is the morphism induced by the base point free linear system $|-K_Y-E|$. \end{step}